Leenaun

-Location
+Location and geography

 Leenaun is situated on the junction of the N59 road, and the R336 road in Connemara.

 Leenaun lies where the deep u-shaped Maam Valley, bounded by the Devilsmother to the east, and the massif of Leenaun Hill to the west, meets Killary Harbour, Ireland's deepest fjord.
 Across the fjord from the village, is the massif of Ben Gorm, with the larger massif of Mweelrea behind it; while to the east, lie the scenic Aasleagh Falls.
 The village is on the route of the Western Way long-distance trail and the Wild Atlantic Way.

+Within Maam Valley are some ancient woods, the Erriff Woods are nearby.
+Across the fjord is the hamlet of Bundorragha and Delphi (the valley of the Bundorragha River is sometimes called the Delphi Valley) in County Mayo.
+The River Erriff which runs into the fjord, along with a river and three lakes at Delphi, are active fisheries.

+Kylemore Abbey lies to the south and the scenic Renvyle-peninsula lies to the south-west.

 Bridge loss and replacement

 On 18 July 2007, following heavy rain, the only river bridge in the village was swept away, cutting the town in half, and altering some local routes by over 100-kilometres.; the bridge had stood for over 182 years.
 A permanent replacement bridge was constructed in 2009, with increased traffic capacity.